adityaraute/Therminer-Assignment/README.md

 ### Features

+###### v0.3.0

+- Display Count of observations and Standard Deviation values of the generated dataset
+- Make the entire UI responsive enough for mobile usage
+- Fix the `requirements.txt` file

 ###### v0.2.0
 - Display Median and Mean values of the generated dataset
 - Value Forecast for the next 6 hours for the graph (Beta)